 Scrape off any remaining food bits on the chopping board with a plastic spatula and toss them in the garbage.
 If you used the board to cut raw meat, keep clean dishes away from the sink to avoid contaminating them with salmonella, E. coli, and other tiny pathogens that may have been present on the wooden cutting board.

 Once the sink is clean, rinse the top, bottom, and sides of the wooden cutting board in tap water for a few seconds before allowing it to air dry entirely.
 Do not immerse the board in a sink basin full of water.
 The soiled liquid can not only penetrate and distort the wood, but it can also recirculate microorganisms onto the surface.

 Spritz White Vinegar

 Conditioning your hardwood cutting board helps extend its life.
-To begin, dip the tip of a delicate cloth into a half cup of a food-safe mineral oil, ideally walnut or almond.
-(Avoid using vegetable or olive oil, which can degrade, become rancid, and leave an unpleasant odour on your cutting board.)
-Working in the direction of the wood grain, buff the oil into the top, bottom, and sides of the board using the cloth.
+To begin, dip the tip of a delicate cloth into a half cup of food-safe mineral oil, ideally walnut or almond.
+(Avoid needing vegetable or olive oil, which can degrade, become rancid, and leave an unpleasant odor on your cutting board.)
+Working in the direction of the wood grain, buff the oil into the top, bottom, and sides of the board needing the cloth.

 Allow the oil to solidify for at least six hours before storing the board in a well-ventilated area.
 Bacteria that thrive in It conditions will be prevented from growing as a result of this.
 This conditioning ritual, performed on a quarterly basis, will prevent the formation of cracks in the wood and preserve the beauty and longevity of your wooden cutting board.

 - How To Clean A Wooden Cutting Board

 - Best Dish Drying Racks For Every Kitchen